pdfcpu/pdfcpu/content/getting_started/common_flags.md

 Use `-` in PDF input and output positions to read from `stdin` or write to `stdout`.
 See [Piping](/getting_started/piping) for examples and the [piping support matrix](/getting_started/piping/#support-matrix) for command-specific stdin/stdout support.

+## Stopping a command

+Press `Ctrl+C` once to ask pdfcpu to stop cleanly.
+A large operation may take a moment to reach a safe stopping point.
+When possible, pdfcpu preserves an existing destination and removes unfinished temporary output.

+Press `Ctrl+C` again if you need to stop immediately.
+Services and containers receive the same clean-stop behavior from their normal termination signal.

 ## Password files
 Use `--upw-file` or `--opw-file` wherever the corresponding literal flag is available.
 Supply each password either directly or through a file, but not both.